Lazarus (software): Differences from Delphi

+On Windows, the default size of an executable file is larger than the Delphi 6 or 7 equivalent, as Lazarus stores debug information within the executable, rather than as separate files.
+Starting with version 0.9.30, Lazarus supports external debug symbols via compiler options.
+Thus, program file sizes can be significantly reduced.
+Alternatively, debug info can be stripped from EXEs (e.g. using a port of the UNIX strip command).

 Distribution and licensing

 Like Free Pascal, Lazarus is free software.
 Different portions are distributed under different free software licenses, including GPL, LGPL, MPL, and a modified version of LGPL.

-Specifically, the LCL, which is statically built into the produced executables, is licensed under a modified version of the LGPL, granting extra permissions to allow it to be statically built into the produced software, including proprietary ones.
+LCL, which is statically built into the produced executables, is licensed under a modified version of the LGPL, granting extra permissions to allow it to be statically built into the produced software, including proprietary ones.

 Installing a design time package is equivalent to linking to the IDE, so that distributing the Lazarus IDE with a GPL-incompatible design-time package such as the JEDI packages licensed under the Mozilla Public License, pre-installed would cause a license violation.
 This does not prohibit proprietary packages from being developed with Lazarus.

 History

-The first attempt to develop a visual IDE for Free Pascal dates back to 1998, under the name "Megido project".
-For various reasons this approach failed.
-Some of Megido's developers then started a new project based on a more flexible foundation.
+The first attempt to develop an IDE for Free Pascal dates back to 1998, under the "Megido" project.
+After the project failed, some of its developers started a new project based on a more flexible foundation.

-The first preliminary LCL version was ready for release in 2001, and in 2003 the first beta version of Lazarus (0.9.0.3) was hosted at SourceForge.
-The first final Lazarus version (1.0) was released in 2012, and significantly enhanced Lazarus 1.2 with was released in 2014.
-More than four million downloads had been made from SourceForge as of March 2014.

 The name "Lazarus" alludes to the revival of the Megido concept.
 It is inspired by Lazarus of Bethany, who, according to the Gospel of John, was restored to life by Jesus four days after his death.

+The first preliminary LCL version was ready for release in 2001.
+In 2003, the first beta version of Lazarus (0.9.0.3) was hosted at SourceForge.
+Lazarus version 1.0 was released in 2012.
+A significantly enhanced Lazarus 1.2 with was released in 2014.
+More than four million downloads had been made from SourceForge as of March 2014.